emberjs/rfcs/text/0000-embroider-v2-package-format.md

 // ===============
 // Or compile down to this if OwnConfig contains { useNewVersion: false }
-let implementation
+let implementation;
 implementation = importSync("./old-component");
 export default implementation;
 ```

 It is a build error if `macroCondition` cannot statically determine the truth status of its argument.
+It's a build error if `macroCondition` appears anywhere other than as the predicate of an if statement or ternary expression.

 `macroCondition` supports boolean logic, like `macroCondition(getOwnConfig().a && getOwnConfig().b)`.